 In our Foundation/Reception and KS1 Class (Robins), we ensure that we cover, in detail, the seven areas of learning and development.
 These areas are as follows:

 Expressive arts and design

 As a school we also look for opportunities to enhance the curriculum with school visits, trips and shared work with local schools.
-We have also developed a multi-cultural link with a school in Leeds which further enriches our curriculum.
+We have also developed a multi-cultural link with a school in Nottingham which further enriches our curriculum.
 Visitors and professionals are also invited into school to work with the children and provide different experiences for their learning.

 To see an overview of our rolling programmes for each class, please click on the relevant tab below.